Baron von Steuben and Well Regulated American Volley Fire

 –The Drillmaster of Valley Forge: the Baron de Steuben and the Making of the American Army, quoted by the Dolan Consulting Group

-Without von Steuben’s contributions, we might be Her Majesty’s subjects to this day.
+Without von Steuben’s contributions, we might be His Majesty’s* subjects to this day.
 His influence lives on in other ways (not just when Ferris lip sync’ed “Shake It Up Baby” during a Chicago Von Steuben Day parade).
 The Baron teaches us how to be good instructors, even now.

 “Any trainer who isn’t giving you the why really isn’t helping you at all.”